Debugging Silent WebSocket Disconnects in Spring Boot (Tomcat 8KB Buffer Limit)

 }

-After submitting a GitHub issue 47944 , the Spring team acknowledged the documentation gap and provided a resolution.
-Andy Wilkinson from the core team has since opened Spring Boot Issue #47951 to address the documentation gap and that issue has been closed.
+With GitHub issue 47944 the Spring team acknowledged the documentation gap and provided a resolution.
+Andy Wilkinson from the core team has since opened Spring Boot Issue #47951 to address the documentation gap and that issue has been closed with a resolution.

 The team updated the documentation to show that you can currently override these buffers using servlet context parameters in your application.properties: